Soundtracks for the Blind: Critical reception

 Many critics evaluated Soundtracks for the Blind positively and have hailed it as a "masterpiece".
-From contemporary reviews, Metro Times Thom Jurek called it Swans' "final statement" and praised it as evidence that the band was "exiting at the very top of their game".
+From contemporary reviews, Metro Times Thom Jurek called it Swans's "final statement" and praised it as evidence that the band was "exiting at the very top of their game".
 He described the album as "focused on their particular strengths" and found the work "almost unbearably beautiful", lauding its ability to balance seduction and horror, epiphany and despair, and concluded that it was "one of the most sexually charged and emotionally honest recordings" he had ever heard.
 It was received favorably in Alternative Press magazine, whose reviewer wrote that "Swans' out-and-out noise may have receded into quietude and somnolent hypnoscapes, but this monster of an album will leave ripples pulsing out for many years to come".

 Kurt B. Reighler of Audio awarded the album a grade of A− for sound and B+ for performance, praising the album as an "ambitious collage" that combined found sounds, tape loops, and studio recordings into a "dense aural mélange".
 Reighler described the overall effect of the record as "akin to eavesdropping on dozens of psychotherapy sessions".
 Andrew Lewandowski, reviewing the album in Chronicles of Chaos, called it "a two-disc, two and a half hour monster" and "the band's most diverse effort to date".
 He praised the album's cohesion despite the juxtaposition of live and studio tracks, but criticized Jarboe's contributions, singling out "Volcano" as "destroyed by a cheesy hip-hop beat" and noting that her other pieces felt out of place.

 Retrospectively, AllMusic critic Ned Raggett called Soundtracks for the Blind "[Swans'] best album ever", praising it as a definitive encapsulation of the band's sound.
 Raggett ranked the album at number 75 on his list of the best albums of the 1990s for Freaky Trigger.
 Aaron Lariviere of Stereogum ranked it as the third-best Swans album, describing it as the band's "weirdest" release.
 He characterized the record as "stuttering and schizophrenic, entirely engrossing, and just … more than you can wrap your head around".
 Praising its scope and complexity, he concluded that "there's literally nothing like it".
 The Daily Evergreens Cole Quinn characterized the album as a "wild experience that is worth the two-hour run time".
 He described the record as difficult to classify beyond experimental and drone, noting its uneasy flow yet underlying sense of cohesion, concluding that it was "unlike any other record I listened to".
 On June 3, 2024, the album was listed 175th by the Paste magazine on the 300 Greatest Albums of All Time list.